 Phytonix believes that some emerging biofuels, such as ethanol and early-generation biodiesel, face limited market adoption due to food-vs-fuels challenges, crop yield limitations, and fuel blending restrictions for use in vehicles with little to no modification.

-Phytonix’s target market is the $900 billion global motor gasoline market.
+Phytonix has a dual target market: the $10 billion global n-butanol and n-pentanol industrial chemical market, and ultimately the $140 billion fuel additive and $900 billion global motor gasoline market.
+The global n-butanol chemical market is growing at approximately 15% CAGR, with demand exceeding supply in many areas.
 Approximately 320 billion gallons of motor gasoline are consumed annually with the February 2011 wholesale price at $2.75 per gallon.
 This market has tripled over the last decade, driven by increasing crude oil prices.
 Approximately two-thirds of global liquid energy production (85 million barrels/day, primarily crude oil) is consumed by transportation.
 Motor gasoline accounts for approximately two-thirds of transportation energy.
 North America consumes half of global motor gasoline.
 Gasoline demand is forecast to steadily increase to 2035, driven by the growing adoption of personal vehicles (increasing per-capita income) in non-OECD geographies, such as China, and the increasing forecasted price of crude oil.